 The shale gas conference which will be held from 18 – 21 July 2011 at the Hyatt Regency Hotel in Rosebank is heavily skewed in the favour of the industry, with very little representation from environmental groups.
 The CJC protest at the conference is being held to ensure an anti-fracking presence to voice the concerns of the public, who are largely prohibited from attending the conference, due to the exorbitant fees clearly aimed at limiting the conference to industry and government only.

-between fossil fuel & green technology
+Between fossil fuels and green technology

 The protest will take place on 18 and 19 July, from 7am in the morning, outside the entrance to the Hyatt Regency Hotel.
 On Monday 18 July, the pre-conference workshop will explore “shale gas as middle ground between fossil fuel and green technology”.
 The Climate Justice Campaign supports the view of many environmental justice groups, that shale gas, obtained through hydraulic fracturing, is not a greener alternative, or a bridging fuel to green technology.
 Shale gas is still a fossil fuel, with a GHG footprint as least as big as coal, with devastating effects on global warming especially in the short term, and delaying investment and development of renewable sources of energy with far greater public benefits.